danielabeledo/perfana-test-env/README.md

 * Open Perfana dashboard at ```http://localhost:3000```
 * Sign in with user/paswword admin@example.com/admin
 * Click "Grafana configuration" in the sidebar
 * Click  "Sync all Grafana instance dashboards" (refresh icon).
-This should sync Perfana with the Grafana instance running at ```http://localhost:4000```
+This should sync Perfana with the Grafana container running at ```http://grafana:3000```.
+After the dashboards haven been synced please edit the Grafana instance and change the host to ```http://localhost:4000```. (this is necessary for you browser to link to Grafana, it cannot use the Docker network)
 * Go the Jenkins at ```http://localhost:8080```, and build job "PERFANA-GATLING-DEMO".
 The test run should should show up in Perfana!
 Run the build a few times to check out the benchmark features of Perfana.